ScoutmasterBucky/ScoutmasterBucky/site/merit-badges/oceanography/workbook/index.md

 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}

+Write a 500-word report about your visit.

-{{#wb-req item="8c" requirement="Explain to your troop in a five-minute prepared speech "Why Oceanography Is Important" or describe "Career Opportunities in Oceanography."
-(Before making your speech, show your speech outline to your counselor for approval.)"}}
+{{#wb-req item="8c" requirement="Explain to your troop in a five-minute prepared speech \"Why Oceanography Is Important\" or describe \"Career Opportunities in Oceanography.\" (Before making your speech, show your speech outline to your counselor for approval.)"}}
 {{#wb-req-text lines=8}}{{/wb-req-text}}
 {{/wb-req}}